 The all popular kegels are not the only type of exercise you can use to strengthen your pelvic muscles.
 If the idea of kegels feels overwhelming you can try squats, jumping jacks, dead bug crunches or bridges.
 You can also strengthen your pelvic floor muscles by walking more and sitting properly.

-Remember, the secret is in practising the right technique and listening to your body.
+Remember, the secret is in practicing the right technique and listening to your body.
 Discontinue any exercise if it causes persistent pain and discomfort.
 Check in with a doctor if the pain worsens and do not forget that proper rest is important regardless of the workout you choose.

 This article is intended for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions of any kind.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!